- ABOUT OUR SCHOOL

 3. STEALING: Stealing is largely a matter of respect for property.
 If one respects one’s own property, he/she is likely to respect the property of others; hence, stealing will not occur.
 Once again, we return to the matter of personal responsibility, which is the key to the success of the HONOR SYSTEM.

 Intensive orientation to the Honor System is an integral part of orientation each fall.
 It is the personal responsibility of each student to become fully aware of the system, in order to cooperate with it, not to be intimidated by it.
 As the student matures, he/she will grow into and become part of the System.
-When the student receives his/her diploma, he/she will reflect with confidence that he/she is truly prepared for college - that he/she has the strength of character to meet and cope successfully with the myriad challenges that lie ahead and that will test his/her strength of character every day of his/her life.

 Because technology continues to have an impact on the educational community and the various media in which information is disseminated, students should pay particular attention to the following:

 Respect for intellectual labor and creativity is vital to academic discourse and enterprise.
 This principle applies to works of all authors and publishers in all media.
 It encompasses respect for the right to acknowledgement, right to privacy, and right to determine the form, manner, and terms of publication and distribution.
 Because electronic information is easily accessible and reproduced, respect for the work and personal expression of others is especially critical in computer environments.
-Violations of authorial integrity, including plagiarism, invasion of privacy, unauthorized access, and trade secret and copyright violations, may be grounds for a conviction of an Honor Code violation.
+Violations of authorial integrity, including plagiarism, unauthorized use of Artificial Intelligence, invasion of privacy, unauthorized access, and trade secret and copyright violations, may be grounds for a conviction of an Honor Code violation.

 What is plagiarism?
 Plagiarism is the act of knowingly using another’s writing or ideas and presenting them as one’s own.

-Working together, parents and school professionals exert a strong influence on children to become better educated; they also help them to mature by modeling adult working relationships based upon civility, honesty, and respect.
+Working together, parents/guardians and school professionals exert a strong influence on children to become better educated; they also help them to mature by modeling adult working relationships based upon civility, honesty, and respect.
 (Source: The Association of Independent Maryland Schools)

-In most independent schools, decision-making authority at the highest level resides in a volunteer Board of Trustees whose membership often includes current parents.
+In most independent schools, decision-making authority at the highest level resides in a volunteer Board of Trustees whose membership often includes current parents/guardians.
 The Board focuses on three areas critical to the success of any independent school: it selects, evaluates, and supports the head of school, to whom it delegates authority to manage the school; it develops broad institutional policies that guide the head in running the school; and it is accountable for the financial well-being of the school.
 In the conduct of its official business, the Board acts only as a whole; individual trustees, including the Board chair, have no authority to act unless specifically authorized to do so by the Board acting as a whole.

 Inherent in the Bolles Mission Statement is that all members of the community live by the Honor Code and Values Statement: students, faculty, staff, and parents.

-Parents best support a school climate of trust and respect by communicating concerns openly and constructively to the teacher or administrator closest to the problem.
+Parents/guardians best support a school climate of trust and respect by communicating concerns openly and constructively to the teacher or administrator closest to the problem.

-In partnership, we mutually agree to:
+Therefore, in partnership, we mutually agree to:

 1. Promote The Bolles School mission as an inclusive, diverse community of learners and educators.